mozilla/webdev-bootcamp/communications.rst

   * Administrivia (PTO, WFH, etc.)

 * ``webdev@`` is an internal mailing list specific to webdevs employed by Mozilla.
-Have your manager add you and use the list for topics that would not be interesting outside the Webdev group at Mozilla.
+File a ServiceNow request to get subscribed to it and use the list for topics that would not be interesting outside the Webdev group at Mozilla.

 Additionally, many teams have their own, team-specific mailing lists.
 Check with your manager and have her or him add you.